 His long run on the quiz show has seen him set a record for the most such shows hosted by the same presenter.

 Amid his success in the United States, Trebek has kept up his ties to his home country.
-He became an officer of the Order of Canada last year.
+He became an officer of the Order of Canada in 2017.